 - Freestanding tents are sturdier- Generally, freestanding tents are a bit more structurally stable than non-freestanding tents.
 The poles give the tent a bit more support.
 You’re not completely reliant on stakes staying in the ground like you are with non-freestanding tents.
 If a couple of stakes pop out in the night, the tent won’t collapse.
 Freestanding tents are also able to handle a heavier snow load without collapsing.

 - Freestanding tents offer better ventilation, which reduces condensation- Most freestanding tents are double-wall tents.
 The inner is mostly made of mesh.
 This allows condensation to escape and evaporate away.
 A waterproof outer keeps the rain out.
 Most non-freestanding tents are single-wall.
-They are made of materials that are designed to be waterproof and breathable at the same time.
-These materials don’t vent as well as non-waterproof breathable materials like mesh.
+They are made waterproof breathable fabric.
+This material doesn’t vent as well as non-waterproof breathable materials like mesh.
 Moisture gets trapped inside.
 In some conditions, the condensation can get so bad that your sleeping bag can get wet.
 Of course, the ventilation depends on the tent design.
 There are non-freestanding double-wall tents with excellent ventilation.

-- You can pitch the rainfly before the tent inner- This way, your tent inner stays dry while you pitch your tent in the rain.
+- You can pitch the rainfly before the tent inner- This is a nice feature if you regularly camp in wet weather.
+Your tent inner stays dry while you pitch your tent in the rain.
 In order to do this, you’ll need the footprint that was designed for your specific tent model.
 Not every freestanding tent offers this option but many do these days.

 - You don’t need trekking poles- Freestanding tents include their own tent poles.
 You don’t need trekking poles to pitch them.
 This makes freestanding tents a better choice for those who don’t like to use trekking poles or have no reason to carry them.

-- Some freestanding tent designs perform better in the wind and rain- This point depends on your tent’s design.
-The poles can make the tent stronger.
+- Some freestanding tent designs perform better in the wind and rain- The poles can make the tent stronger.
 This allows the tent to stand up to heavier winds.
 Also, if the wind causes a stake to pull out of the ground, the tent won’t collapse on you.
 Freestanding tents are also generally double wall.
-This design tends to perform better in wet weather because there is a second layer of material to protect you from the elements.
+This design tends to perform better in bad weather because there is a second layer of material to protect you from the elements.
+If you expect to camp in inclement weather, a freestanding tent is often the better choice.

-- Freestanding tents are more spacious- Generally, freestanding tents have higher ceilings.
+- Freestanding tents are more spacious- Generally, freestanding tents have higher ceilings and steeper walls.
 This gives them a more roomy feel inside, even if the floor space is the same.
 A higher ceiling also allows you to more easily sit up and move around.
 This makes changing your clothes and packing and organizing gear much easier.
-If you have to spend a day in your tent due to bad weather, it’s much more pleasant if you can sit up and move around a bit.
+If you have to spend a day in your tent due to poor weather, it’s much more pleasant if you can sit up and move around a bit.
 Freestanding tents are also available in larger sizes.
 If you want to camp with your extended family, you can buy freestanding tents that can accommodate up to 20 people.

 - No learning curve- Pretty much every camper knows how to pitch a freestanding tent.
 They all pitch about the same.
 There are no new skills to learn.